Skip to main content

 Webhooks are a way for your application to provide on-request information to our Manages Services.
 They are essentially HTTP callbacks that are triggered by specific events.
 This mechanism allows you to extend the functionality of our Managed Services by integrating them with your services.

 A webhook is a URL configured in our service, which can be invoked via an HTTP POST request.
 This request is accompanied by a digital signature to authenticate that it originates from our service.
 Webhooks operate on a synchronous request-and-response pattern.
-Our service initiates this pattern by sending a JSON message as a POST request, with the expectation of receiving a JSON response in the "application/json" format.
+Our service initiates this pattern by sending a JSON message as a POST request, with the expectation of receiving a JSON response in the application/json format.

 Configure a Webhook